Where can I buy Tango Argentino dance shoes?

 Heel height also differs slightly between shoe sizes: a 7 cm heel in size 36 will measure a few millimetres lower than the same heel in size 39.
 To check at home, simply lay your shoe on its side and measure.

-Yes – second-hand shoes can be a sustainable and budget-friendly choice, and many pairs are sold almost unworn because they did not fit their first owner perfectly.
+Yes and no – second-hand shoes can be a sustainable and budget-friendly choice, and many pairs are sold almost unworn because they did not fit their first owner perfectly.
 New tango shoes usually range from about €120 to €200, so buying used can be a way to save money at the beginning or try a new model.
 A good cobbler can also refresh tango shoes by adding a new leather sole or making small repairs, giving them a second life on the dance floor.

 dancers